benitodotcool/react-artist-boilerplate/README.md

 ## This project includes:
 - node-sass: `^4.14.1`
-- Query url system to filter the `WORKS`
+- query url system to filter the `WORKS`
-- Search system
+- search system
 - ...